 The Party’s Over

-As a Star Wars fan it’s difficult to read The Party’s Over without thinking about Mace Windu on Geonosis, and as a Talk Talk fan it’s difficult to listen to the group’s formative efforts when there are far stronger records in their discography.
+It’s difficult to bother listening to Talk Talk’s first two formative albums when there are far stronger records in their discography.
 The Party’s Over is Talk Talk’s only album with keyboard player Simon Brenner and it’s languid and romantic, comparable with late period Roxy Music and contemporary Duran Duran.

 The combination of synths with the whine in Mark Hollis’ voice is unpleasant, and the group would sound much better when they switched to organic textures from 1986’s The Colour of Spring.
 Paul Webb’s fretless bass doodling is often the most interesting part of the record.
 The Party’s Over is a low energy album, and the best song is the opening ‘Talk Talk’, with its line “all you do to me is talk talk”, which along with ‘Today’ at least has some vitality.